hishamaborob/knowledge-assistant/docs/adr/ADR-002-llm-provider-abstraction.md

 ## Context

-We want to support OpenAI, Anthropic Claude, and Google Gemini interchangeably.
+We want to support Ollama (local), OpenAI, Anthropic Claude, and Google Gemini interchangeably.
 Spring AI provides `ChatModel` and `EmbeddingModel` abstractions, but they are framework types.
 Importing Spring AI into the domain layer would violate hexagonal boundaries.

+Ollama is the default local provider — no API key required, runs offline, and nomic-embed-text produces 768-dim vectors that match OpenAI text-embedding-3-small when configured to 768 dims.

 ## Decision